jameshenegan/perplexity-clone/README.md

 The purpose of this repository is to record some ideas related to an experiment involving [Generative Engine Optimization (GEO)](https://arxiv.org/abs/2311.09735).

-Large companies such as [Microsoft](https://blogs.bing.com/search/July-2024/generativesearch) and [Google](https://blog.google/products/search/generative-ai-search/) have been in the process of rolling out generative engines since at least 2023, while newer companies such as [Perplexity AI](https://en.wikipedia.org/wiki/Perplexity_AI) have been speciliazing in generative engines.
+Large companies such as [Microsoft](https://blogs.bing.com/search/July-2024/generativesearch) and [Google](https://blog.google/products/search/generative-ai-search/) have been in the process of rolling out generative engines since at least 2023, while newer companies such as [Perplexity AI](https://en.wikipedia.org/wiki/Perplexity_AI) have been speciliazing in the development of generative engines.

-Briefly, the purpose of the experiment is to see how different sets of reference material influence the visibility metrics of websites that get sited by a generative engine.
+The purpose of the experiment is to see how different sets of **reference material** influence the **visibility metrics** of websites that get sited by a generative engine.
+In particular, we focus on improving the visibility metrics related to a particular website we have selected.

 ## Notebooks